chase-seibert/gcal-report/README.md

 ## Configuration

-First, you need to define teams of people to report on.
+You need to define teams of people to report on.

 Update the `settings.py` file: